MrFriendCS/AH-CS/docs/AH-CS-SDD.md

 A class contains a constructor method, `__init__`, which is used to create a new object.
 It is called automatically when an object is created.

-It is normal for the `self` to be the first parameter of any method.  `self` refers to the current object.
+It is normal for `self` to be the first parameter of any method.  `self` refers to the current object.

 Properties are kept private by using a double underscore (`__`) before the name of the property.
 Getter and setter methods will need to be provided to access or update the value of the property.